 Now that you have your official name reserved, there are a few other decisions you might want to make.
 Consider checking on trademarks, specifically if your desired name would infringe on any.
 You can check via the U.S. Patent and Trademark Office (USPTO) database to see whether or not your name might be infringing on someone else’s trademark at the federal level.
 There are also state-level trademarks, which apply only within the borders of a state.
 To see if there are any such trademarks on your company name, email the Division of Securities and Retail Franchising of the Virginia State Corporation Commission at SRF_TM/SM@scc.virginia.gov or call them at (800) 552-7945.
 Learn more about registering a trademark.

-Another thing to think about is an assumed name, or fictitious name, also known as a “doing business as” (DBA) name.
+Another thing to think about is an assumed name or fictitious name, also known as a “doing business as” (DBA) name.
 This is used when a company sells products or services under any name other than their official name.
 If you plan to do so, you’ll need to submit a Certificate of Assumed or Fictitious Name through the commonwealth.
 Find out how to get a DBA for your Virginia corporation.

 The next step requires you to appoint directors to your corporation.
 You’ll need to select at least one director to your board to stay compliant with Virginia law.
 Your director(s) will serve your corporation, acting in the best interests of the business at all times.
 They’ll also represent the shareholders’ best interests.